-- Heat loss can be calculated for an entire structure, or it can be determined from room to room.
+- Heat loss can be calculated for an entire structure or determined from room to room.

 - Now you are ready to pick your heat source.
 Examples of heat sources include furnaces, boilers, wall heaters, baseboard heaters, and unit/shop heaters.
-Merely take the BTU requirement and multiply it by the percentage efficiency of the heat source and that will give you your input BTU.
+Merely take the BTU requirement and multiply it by the heat source's percentage efficiency, which will give you your input BTU.